hollerith/ffs/README.md

        limited to specific file names or file contents using the -f and -s options, respectively, or to hex-encoded lines using the -h option.
 The -b option can be used to include binary files in the search.
 The search starts at the specified ROOT directory, or the current directory if none is provided.
+If there is a .gitignore file in the directory then only files not ignored by git will be searched.
+No search criteria will list all files.

 OPTIONS
        -f, --file